TheHarrisButler/my-resume/typst-resume/resume.typ

       "2021",
       "The Map Game",
       [
-        #v(4pt)
-        #list([
+        #list(
+          [
+            Developed a turn-based PvP guessing game using vanilla JavaScript, HTML, and CSS, inspired by the popular GeoGuessr game.
+          ],
+          [
-          A turn-based PvP guessing game where opponents send each other a location rendered as a Google Maps street view.
-The first one to guess five correct locations wins.
-Inspired by the popular GeoGuessr game and an exercise to learn more about building web sockets.
+            Implemented real-time gameplay with web sockets, where players send each other Google Maps street views and compete to guess locations.
+The first to guess five correct locations wins.
           ])
       ],
     )
   }